kollenl/training-r-intro/2-Functions-and-Importing-Data/readme.md

 ?mean()
 ```

-In RStudio, you will see the help page for `mean()` in the bottom right corner help
+In RStudio, you will see the help page for `mean()` in the bottom right corner panel.
-page.

 ![](img/rstudio_help.png)